Few dishes are as cherished to Dominicans as Pasteles en Hoja It is an essential component of the Christmas and New Year's Eve feast.

-Whenever I want to explain Pasteles en Hoja (Roots and Beef Pockets) to somebody who has never seen them I usually say "they are a little bit like tamales, with different ingredients".
+Whenever I want to explain pasteles en hoja (roots and beef pockets) to somebody who has never seen them I usually say "they are a little bit like tamales, with different ingredients".

 I know it's a roundabout way of explaining it, but it gets the message across.
 Maybe.
 The important thing to know is that these creamy, flavorful, rich, meat-filled pockets are an essential part of many of our celebrations.

-What are Pasteles en Hoja?
+What are pasteles en hoja?

-Pasteles en Hoja are like tamales, popular in the Dominican Republic and Puerto Rico.
+Pasteles en hoja are like tamales, popular in the Dominican Republic and Puerto Rico.
 Instead of a corn "masa", a plantain (or unripe banana) and root batter is used as the base.
 They can be stuffed with beef (most common stuffing), chicken, or whatever strikes your fancy.

 This Christmas classic is made with many ingredients that, although common in the Dominican Republic, might be hard to come across in your own country, so plan this recipe ahead to give yourself time to hunt down all the necessary ingredients - it will be worth it.
 If you can't get the banana tree leaves, don't despair; you can use parchment paper instead.